-The data intake process in Sidra comprises two different copies of the Asset data:
+The data ingestion in Sidra comprises two copies of the information:

-- The optimized storage of the data, that is loaded into Databricks (using Azure Data Lake Storage as storage layer).
+- The optimized storage of the information that is loaded into Databricks.

-When it comes to the encryption of information the following principles apply in Sidra:
+When it comes to the encryption of information:

-- The raw copy will be totally encrypted.
-The entire file will be encrypted and stored in the Azure Storage container.
+- The raw copy is totally encrypted.
+The entire file is encrypted and stored in the Azure Storage container.

-- The data loaded into Databricks will be partially encrypted, that is, only those attributes marked with the
+- The information loaded into Databricks will be partially encrypted, that is, only those Attributes marked with the

 IsEncryptedflag will be encrypted.